GoogleChrome/chrome-extensions-samples/functional-samples/sample.dnr-rule-manager/README.md

 ## Overview

-Once this extension is installed, there will be two default rules:
+This extension has two default rules:

 1. Any main frame or XHR requests ending with `?nocookies=1` will have their cookies removed (URL Filter).